Staying Healthy

 There are things you can do to maintain and even improve your bone strength.

-• Understand your individual risk for fracture.
-This is based on any risk factors you have for fracture and your bone density.
-Ask your doctor if you need a bone density test.
+- Understand your personal fracture risk.
+This is based on any fracture risk factors you have and your bone density.
+Ask your doctor if you need a bone density test (DEXA scan).

-• Understand your individual risk for bone loss.
+- Understand your individual risk of bone loss.
 Genetics plays a role in bone health, and some people have genetically determined high rates of bone turnover after menopause or with aging.
 Talk to your doctor about bone metabolism testing.
-Bone metabolism testing can provide additional information about your risk for fracture.
+Bone metabolism testing can provide additional information about your fracture risk.

-• Make healthy lifestyle choices.
-Maintain a healthy weight and eat a diet rich in calcium and Vitamin D. Do not smoke and limit your alcohol intake.
+- Make healthy lifestyle choices.
+Maintain a healthy weight and eat a diet rich in calcium and Vitamin D. Do not smoke, and limit your alcohol intake.
 Begin an exercise program and stick with it.

-• Consider bone-boosting medications.
-In addition to calcium and Vitamin D supplements, there are many drug options that slow bone loss and increase bone strength.
-Talk to your doctor about these methods for protecting your bones.
+- Consider bone-boosting medications.
+There are many drug options that slow bone loss and increase bone strength.
+Talk to your doctor about these methods for protecting your bones, and learn more: Osteoporosis Prevention and Treatment

 Last Reviewed